 Operations and Algebraic Thinking

-From early years, USCC standards focus on algebraic thinking as the building blocks that lead to unravelling of new concepts.
+From early years, USCC standards focus on algebraic thinking as the building blocks that lead to unraveling of new concepts.
 A good example of this would be how addition extends beyond simple putting together to addition of equal groups.
 This addition of equal groups builds the preliminary understanding of the concept of multiplication of whole numbers.

 Here is a question from the Cuemath curriculum where three equal groups of 4 have been given to the student to add.